 Magellanic Penguins – Penguins in South America

 From the southernmost tip of the continent in both Chilean and Argentine Patagonia, you have the opportunity to get up close and personal with the indigenous Magellanic penguins.
-From Punta Arenas in Chile, you can take a boat tour to Isla Magdalena, while in Ushuaia, Argentina, you can sail the Beagle Channel to Isla Martillo – on both of these islands you can disembark and spend about an hour waddling around with the hundreds of thousands of penguins.
+From Punta Arenas in Chile, you can take a boat tour to Isla Magdalena to see South American Penguins.
+While in Ushuaia, Argentina, you can sail the Beagle Channel to Isla Martillo – on both of these islands you can disembark and spend about an hour waddling around with the hundreds of thousands of penguins.